How to set up your online fitness classes during COVID-19

 Even before Covid-19 happened, virtual fitness was being hyped as a big fitness trend.

-Coupled with a completely new value proposition of ‘being safe from Covid-19’ by not stepping inside a gym with common surfaces and strangers, virtual fitness has peaked and stayed in-trend for the last quarter.
+Coupled with a completely new value proposition of ‘being safe from Covid-19’ by not stepping inside a gym with common surfaces and strangers, virtual fitness has peaked and the case for digital fitness has only gained weight over the last quarter!

 In light of this trend, many business owners in the fitness industry have evolved their business model to include virtual fitness and are already making profits with it.